bkaminnski/mobile-case-study/readme.md

 # Project Description

 This Case Study draws from the mobile network operators (MNO) domain.
 The goal of the project is to implement ongoing, live tracking of data usage by mobile subscribers.
 As soon as data used within a billing period exceeds max data usage defined in the data plan - the system should generate appropriate notification.
 In this case study, we expect that appropriate messages are published to *data-records-aggregates* Kafka topic.
-Later these messages could be used for different purposes, like to inform the subscriber they exceeded the data plan or to lower the data speed for the data used outside of the plan.
+Later these messages could be used for different purposes, like to inform the subscriber they exceeded the data plan or to lower the data transfer speed for the data used outside of the plan.

 The source data for the project are data record files (tracking data used by mobile phone users) and subscribers' agreements defined by MNO.